zettsu-t/sudokusse/sudokusse.md

 7
 ```

 we apply `*` to logical AND {8,9}.
-In other words, we mask `*` by the
-complementary set of {1..7}.
+In other words, we mask `*` by the complementary set of {1..7}.

 #### Step 2

-For a cell, if there is a number that is exclusive for a row, column
+For a cell, if there is a number that is exclusive for a row, column,
-and box that the cell belongs, we can fill the cell with the number.
+and box that the cell belongs to, we can fill the cell with the number.
 This is commonly called _hidden single_.

 Consider an example here.